makersacademy/takeaway-challenge/README.md

 Takeaway restaurant ordering system.
 Uses classes: `Takeaway`, `Menu`, `Order` and `Phone`.
-`Takeaway` restaurant
+A `Takeaway` restaurant
-  displays it's `Menu` as a formatted list of dishes and prices, accepts user's `Order`s in plain text and confirms their price, and uses it's `Phone` to send texts confirming delivery time.
+  displays it's `Menu` as a formatted list of dishes and prices,
+  accepts user's `Order`s in plain text, confirms the price,
+  and uses it's `Phone` to send texts confirming delivery time.

 ####Installation
 ```